What Health Canada’s New Prebiotic Monograph Means for Your NHP

-Released on April 24, 2026, by the Natural and Non-prescription Health Products Directorate (NNHPD), the document provides a standardized framework for Product Licence Applications (PLAs) covering prebiotic ingredients.
-For brands that have been waiting for regulatory clarity in this space, the wait is over.
+Released on April 24, 2026, by the Natural and Non-prescription Health Products Directorate (NNHPD), the monograph provides a standardized framework for Product Licence Applications (PLAs) covering prebiotic ingredients.
+For industry stakeholders who have been waiting for regulatory clarity in this space, the wait is over.

 Understanding what the prebiotic monograph covers and how to apply it correctly is critical before you move forward with a new submission or update an existing product.
 The requirements touch everything from permitted ingredients and dosage ranges to the exact health claims your label can carry.